top of page

 Net profit and CAGR

-The net profit above 19.9 million USD in the analyzed strategy is over 10x higher than the Benchmark (S&P 500 Index in the form of SPY ETF marked in yellow on the chart), which is above 1.8 million USD, translating to a CAGR of 19.32% vs 10.38%.
-This means that the analyzed strategy achieves significantly higher net profit and a higher average annual return rate, indicating its exceptional efficiency in generating profits over the long term.
+The net profit of over 20 million USD in the analyzed strategy is 10 times higher than the Benchmark (S&P 500 Index via SPY ETF, marked in yellow on the chart), which is over 2 million USD.
+This translates to a CAGR of 18.8% compared to 10.5%.
+This means the analyzed strategy achieves a much higher net profit and average annual return rate, highlighting its exceptional efficiency in generating long-term profits.

 Drawdown and Return/Drawdown ratio

-The Max Drawdown in the analyzed strategy was 12.35% vs 55.19% in the benchmark, resulting in a significantly better Return/Drawdown ratio of 15.56 vs 4.41.
+The max open drawdown in the analyzed strategy was -18.5% vs -55.19% in the benchmark, resulting in a significantly better Return/Open Drawdown ratio of 16.20 vs 5.07.
 This means that the analyzed strategy is less risky and more stable, as the maximum capital drawdown is smaller, leading to better risk management compared to the benchmark.

 Exposure